Avanade/Beef/samples/MyEf.Hr/docs/7-Performance-Review.md

 ### Data access logic

 The generated `PerformanceReviewData.cs` logic will need to be extended to support the filtering for the `GetByEmployeeId` operation.
 This logic must be implemented by the developer in a non-generated `partial` class.
-A new `PerformanceReviewData.cs` must be created within `MyEf.Hr.Business/Data`.
+Create a new `PerformanceReviewData.cs` class within `MyEf.Hr.Business/Data`.

-To implement the filtering the extension delegate named `_getByEmployeeIdOnQuery` is implemented.
-The following represents the implementation.
+To implement the filtering, the extension delegate named `_getByEmployeeIdOnQuery` is implemented.
+Implement the class as follows:

 ``` csharp
 namespace MyEf.Hr.Business.Data;